aappddeevv/scalajs-reaction/website/scalajs-reaction/docs/intro/using.md

 ## Implicits

-Most facade libraries and scala.js use implicit conversion to automatically convert scala objects to javascript objects.
+Some extension methods a few implicit conversions are provided to make the facade more ergonomic.

 Since this is a facade library that is designed to be integrated into other javascript/reason react applications, you will most likely need to use javascript objects on your imported objects as well as your exported components.
+Making js objects easy to use in scala is an importent design point.

-The `react.implicits._` imports a variety of syntax and automatic converters.
+The `react.implicits._` imports the extensions.
 Since implicit conversion can make your code base more complicated when automatic conversions go awry, the syntax enhancements and conversions are offered ala cart.
 However, you should use the general `import react.implicits._` when first starting out.
 See the API docs for ala cart imports.

 ## npm and js packages